 - Do not lean against the front door when the vehicle is in use, since the side airbag inflates with considerable speed and force.
-Otherwise, you may be killed or seriously injured. - Do not use seat accessories which cover the area where the side airbags inflate.
-Such accessories may prevent the side airbags from activating correctly, causing death or serious injury. - Do not modify or replace the seats or upholstery of front seats equipped with side airbags.
-Such changes may prevent the side airbags from activating correctly, disable the system or cause the side airbags to inflate accidentally, resulting in death or serious injury.
+Otherwise, you may be killed or seriously injured. - Do not use seat accessories which cover the parts where the side airbags inflate.
+Such accessories may prevent the side airbags from activating correctly, causing death or serious injury. - Do not modify or replace the seats or upholstery of the front seats with the side airbags.
+Such changes may disable the system or cause the side airbags to inflate accidentally, resulting in death or serious injury.
+Consult your Toyota dealer if you insist on modifications of this kind.